baotran001/CMPE131_Project/meetings.md

 - Team updates
   - Hieu <work completed and next task>
   - Cathleen brainstormed ideas for nonfunctional requirements and will continue to work on functional requirements.
-  - Kolby <work completed and next task>
+  - Kolby helped brainstorm nonfunctional requirements and will continue work on functional requirement.
   - Baotran worked on and will continue working on functional requirements.

 - Group project summary